Schnoodle

 Get a quick quote

-The majority of Schnoodles are small, with a soft, wavy coat which sheds very little.
-There is a wide variety of colours available, including black, grey, silver, brown, white, apricot, sable, black/ white, black/tan and some can be a mixture.
+Most Schnoodles have a soft, wavy coat which sheds very little, while some have straigher fur.
+There is a wide variety of colours available, and some can be a mixture of colours.

 Protect your loved ones